JThomas404/cloud-resume-challenge/README.md

 - **GitHub Actions**: For CI/CD pipeline.
 - **Terraform**: For Infrastructure as Code (IaC).

+## Live Website

+The website is deployed and accessible at: [My Cloud Resume Website](http://my-cloud-resume-bucket123.s3-website-us-east-1.amazonaws.com)

 ## Files and Folders

 - `index.html`: Home page of the website.